You are here

 Voices of Wisdom in the new Ground Level Arts LabSunday, September 25, 2016 to Sunday, March 19, 2017

 Ground Level Arts Lab Opening

 Located on the ground floor of Spertus Institute, the Ground Level Arts Lab features a semi-permanent display of art and artifacts from Spertus Institute’s impressive collections, putting works from the Spertus collections on regular view for both researchers and members of the public.
 Approximately 50 works are on display, ranging from a rare seventeenth-century jeweled Torah shield to the cornerstone of the Chicago Hebrew Institute, the forerunner of today’s JCCs.
 These treasures are shown alongside contemporary photography of Jewish life in Chicago, from traditional observances to Jewish hip-hop concerts.

-The Ground Level Arts Lab will also house flexible space for small changing exhibits.
+The Ground Level Arts Lab also houses flexible space for small changing exhibits.
 The first of these, titled Voices of Wisdom, presents new works by Chicago-area Jewish artists.

 Voices of Wisdom showcases new works created in conjunction with the Midwest Jewish Artists Lab, an initiative through which Spertus brought together twelve distinguished artists for conversation, critiques, and community-building.